 - Keep your hips squared.
 If your hips twist as you kick, the ball will follow.

 - Follow through your kick in the direction of your target.
 Too short of follow-through or a twisted follow-through can change the direction of the ball.

 - Keep your eyes on the prize.
 Looking at your target can help you keep the rest of your body in alignment to kick accurately.

 Most professional football players now use soccer-style when kicking a football.
 However, they used to use a straight-on style.

 Straight-on kicking is when the athlete backs up straight from the ball.
-As they approach, they keep the toes up and “toe punch” the ball forward.
+They keep the toes up as they approach and “toe punch” the ball forward.